kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/04_What_is_Kubernetes/README.md

 In Kubernetes, your containers run inside a Kubernetes construct called pods.

 This setup suffers from the same problems as the Docker setup that we saw earlier, i.e. you can only scale vertically, and there's no HA.

 That's why a single node setup is only appropriate building a Kubernetes development environmont, because it's quick and cheap to setup.
-There's a tool called Minikube that specifically used create a Kubernetes instances that' in the form of a single VM that's running locally on your macbook/laptop.
+There's a tool called Minikube that specifically used create a single-VM Kubernetes instances that's running locally on your macbook/laptop.

 ## Kubernetes Multi Node Setup